Markweese/indigo-api/README.md

 #Steps to run locally
 - Install Docker on your machine
 - clone this repository
-- cd into the root directory (indigo-api)
+- cd into the root directory (logic-flow)
 - add a database dump csv file to the app/data directory(contact Brandon D, or Mark B if you don't have one)
 - from the root directory run the following command to build the docker image: `docker build . -t logic-flow`
 - once the build is successful, run `docker run -p 5000:5000 -v $(pwd):/app logic-flow`, or optionally `docker run -p 5000:5000 logic-flow` if you don't plan on editing code.
-- visit you localhost at port 5000, the tool should be live there
+- visit your http://localhost:5000/, the tool should be live there